 No matter what, we do have a right to be here, to have our voices heard, and to have equal access.
 We, at the end of the day, are human like everyone else.

 Here is a starter list of other pronouns.
 As you can see, there are so many to choose from when deciding.
-While CHARLY does not use neopronouns--I didn't want to step on the toes of peeps who do--there are some great picture books out there about pronouns!
+While CHARLY does not use neopronouns there are some great picture books out there about neopronouns that can be primers, but even they may not contain all that are available.

 Bigender Authors to Support